 We Plan For Simple Project Workflows

-As our company changes and grows (and it’s growing quickly), we are constantly updating our workflows to be both task- and team-friendly.
+As our company changes and grows, we are constantly updating our workflows to be both task and team friendly.
 When something works, we stick with it for as long as it continues to be the optimal way for us to work together successfully on tasks.

 - The first list on the left is for “Helpful Info,” which lays out the launch date, timeline and assets the team might need.
 This information is kept front and center to save time and effort asking and locating these must-have details.